Department of Accounting, College of Business & Economics

 - Help meet the demand in Washington for well-trained professional accountants.

 - A bachelor’s degree with an accounting emphasis from an AACSB-accredited business school is required for admission to the program.

 - A minimum 3.0 GPA (on a 4.0 scale) in the last 90-quarter or 60-semester hours of study.

 - A minimum 3.2 GPA (on a 4.0 scale) in upper-division accounting courses.

 - Applicants must demonstrate an ability to communicate effectively and to reason analytically, logically, and creatively.

-- Students must achieve an acceptable score on the Graduate Management Admissions Test (GMAT).
+- Students must achieve an acceptable Graduate Management Admissions Test (GMAT) score.
 Applicants who are not native English speakers must submit an acceptable TOEFL or IELTS score.